SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-27-today-i-got-shot-a-sixth-time.md

 > it, and we realize actually it's wrong.

 <img src="{{ site.baseurl }}/images/2021-09-27-today-i-got-shot-a-sixth-time-tentacle.jpg" width="400" height="341" alt="Your humble Weekend Editor's portside dorsal manipulator tentacle taking on a Pfizer booster" title = "Your humble Weekend Editor's portside dorsal manipulator tentacle taking on a Pfizer booster" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-But I'm on the booster-approved group of people over 65.
-So here's the now-regrettably-canonical picture of my portside dorsal manipulator tentacle getting a dose of Comirnaty/tozinameran (otherwise better known as the Pfizer COVID-19 vaccine).
+But I'm in the booster-approved group of people over 65.
+So here's the now-regrettably-canonical picture of my portside dorsal manipulator tentacle getting a dose of Comirnaty a.k.a. tozinameran (otherwise better known as the Pfizer COVID-19 vaccine).
 No, I [do not love the names]({{ site.baseurl }}/moderna-vaccine-passes-vrbpac-review/#fn2).
-But I do love the idea of not getting COVID-19.
-Or really, of _nobody_ getting COVID-19.
+But I do love the idea of _not getting COVID-19._  Or really, the idea of _nobody_ getting COVID-19!

+Alas, we are too late for about 688,000 Americans and about 4.55 million worldwide:

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">